UglyWillDuckling/diamond-mine/Emerald/emerald/Education/Typescript/Typesript Education.md

 ### what we'l do today 📆

 #### day 1
-First, we can continue the course on [Execute program](https://www.executeprogram.com/courses/everyday-typescript) that will give us a practical understanding of typescript covering most of its basic and some more advanced features using everyday easy to understand examples, [[execute program courses]].
+First, we can continue the course on [Execute program](https://www.executeprogram.com/courses/everyday-typescript) that will give us a practical understanding of typescript covering most of its basic and some more advanced features using everyday easy to understand examples, [[execute program courses 🎓]].

 #manifesto #core #basics
 After the course, we move on to typescript basics using the roadmap and following the essential [documentation](documentation) needed to understand the core of  [[typescript]] and not get lost 🧭.